Finnish Navy: Continuation War

 Before the Continuation War five more torpedo boats were ordered from Italy.
 The base that the Soviets had acquired after the Winter War at the Hanko Peninsula divided the areas where the Finnish Navy would operate in two.
 This included the coastal artillery positions at Russarö and Osmussaar, which guarded the minefields blocking the entrance to the Eastern Gulf of Finland.
 Large mine fields were laid down in cooperation with the German Kriegsmarine when the war began.
 The coastal defence ships bombarded the Soviet base at Hanko until the Soviets evacuated Hanko in December 1941.

 Between 1941 and 1945 some 69,779 mines and mine sweeping obstacles were laid in the Gulf of Finland by Finnish, Soviet and German naval forces.
 The Soviet Navy laid 16,179 mines and 2,441 mine sweeping obstacles, the Finnish navy 6,382 mines, and the German navy's vessels, submarines and aircraft laid some 45,000 mines, of which 3,000 were magnetic mines.
 The last mine sweeping season was held in 1957, but the mine danger continued for some 10 more years, and there are still hundreds of World War II-era mines in the Baltic Sea.
 The greatest loss of the Finnish Navy occurred on 13 September 1941 when Ilmarinen ran into a mine and sank.
-271 sailors lost their lives and only 132 were rescued.
+271 sailors died and only 132 were rescued.
 Most of the survivors later served in the Lake Onega flotilla, using old captured ships, including a steam-engined paddlewheeler.

 In 1942 the main focus of the war at sea was on anti-submarine warfare.
 Finnish and German naval forces tried to prevent Soviet submarines from gaining access to the Baltic Sea.
 However, the mine barrier had proven to be insufficient to completely stop Soviet submarines activities.
 The Soviet subs sank 18 ships, seven of which were Finnish.
 12 Soviet submarines were also sunk - three by Finnish submarines.
 The next step in submarine warfare was to completely block the Gulf of Finland with anti-submarine nets between Naissaar and Porkkala.
 This was done immediately after the ice cover melted on the sea.
 That barrier with its accompanying minefields effectively contained Soviet Naval vessels to the eastern part of the Gulf of Finland until the autumn of 1944, when the Soviets were able to use Finnish coastal seaways to circumvent the barrier.

 In spring 1942 Finnish forces captured the island of Gogland.
 In July 1942 the Soviets made an attempt to occupy the small island of Sommers in the Gulf of Finland.
 The Soviets lost several smaller vessels (patrol and torpedo boats) together with 128 men.
 One-hundred and two Soviet soldiers were taken prisoner.
 During 1943 the navy received 14 new motor torpedo boats which were used to replace the old pre-war ones.

 In 1944 the Soviets launched a major offensive against Finland, during which the navy fought in support of Finnish land forces the Gulf of Vyborg.
 In the end the ships were forced to pull out.